slatedocs/slate/source/includes/ios/_ios.md

 ## ArousalResponse

-ArousalResponse is the root object of arousal data generated by the Emotion AI.
+ArousalResponse is the root object of arousal data generated by the **SensumAPI**

 ### ArousalResponse Functions: Save